Article Updated: July 12, 2026

 Steps to Get HIPAA Certification

-The fourth step is to receive your certificate after all required modules and assessments are completed successfully.
+• The fourth step is to get your HIPAA certificate after all required modules and assessments are completed successfully.
 The certificate is issued immediately on completion, which allows you to retain it for your records without delay.

 Put the HIPAA Certification on Your Resume